mpearmain/bnp/README.md

 1. Dataset and Feature generation - We aim to create multiple datasets that are diverse in nature
 2. Stacking of level 1 models - For different datasets we create metafeatures based on a variety of models (XGboost, Extratrees, Factorization Machines, etc.)
-3. Feature selection from level 1 stacked meta features, from the potential 1,000s of new features created we must eliminate features for second level stacking and ensembling. (`bortua2.py` or caret linear combinations)
+3. Feature selection from level 1 stacked meta features, from the potential 100s of new features created we must eliminate features for second level stacking and ensembling.
 4. Final blending of level 2 stacked features (based on classic train / validation)
 5. Submission.